Before you launch your legal podcast, you need to think about whether you should have a podcast at all.

 Sorry, not sorry.

 I love all things podcast, from listening to hosting and guesting.
-And I’ve learned that it takes a special skill set to create or maintain a podcast, and the truth is, not everyone has those skills.
-For better or worse, creating and maintaining a podcast goes well beyond a charming personality.
+And I’ve learned that it takes a special skill set to create or maintain a podcast.
+The truth is, not everyone has those skills.
+For better or worse, it goes well beyond a charming personality.
 It demands organization, creativity, and technical competence, too.

 Disclaimer: I might be insane.
 I don’t have one legal podcast.
 I have two: Clienting and Lunch Hour Legal Marketing.
-So it’s safe to say I know a thing or two about how to scope, brand, launch, record, publish, and promote them.
+So I know a thing or two about how to scope, brand, launch, record, publish, and promote them.
 I also know that launching a legal podcast is nothing you should take lightly.

 Lawyers typically have a lot to say on a variety of subject matters.
 But before you hit record and start pontificating, you have a laundry list of things to consider first.